-Limitations of Current Treatment Options for Non-Muscle Invasive Bladder Cancer anesthesia in a hospital setting and may require at least an overnight stay.
+Limitations of Current Treatment Options for Non-Muscle Invasive Bladder Cancer

+The standard of care for treating NMIBC patients is TURBT followed by adjuvant chemotherapy or immunotherapy treatment.
+TURBT is a surgical operation for tumor removal conducted under general anesthesia in a hospital setting and may require at least an overnight stay.
 Moreover, TURBT's success is tied to the physician's ability to overcome challenges in properly identifying, reaching and resecting all tumors.
 No drugs have been approved by the FDA as first-line treatment for NMIBC and only three drugs have been approved by the FDA for NMIBC, all used as adjuvant treatment, following TURBT.
 Efficacy of drug treatments has historically been limited due to challenges presented by bladder physiology, specifically the fact that urine is produced and voided frequently, thus diluting the concentration of the drug almost immediately and causing the excretion of the drug from the bladder at first urine voiding.
 Patients treated with the current standard of care have up to an approximately 60% rate of recurrence of NMIBC within one year, and the rate of progression of NMIBC to MIBC is between 20% and 30%.
 As a consequence, NMIBC patients often undergo multiple repeat TURBT procedures and adjuvant chemotherapy and immunotherapy treatments.